ePages-de/epages-devportal/_posts/2019/2019-11-07-how-to-bootstrap-an-application-with-authentication-using-firebase.md

 })
 ```

-With the login UI, we can now distinguish between different merchants and give API access only to the registered user.
+With the login UI, we can now distinguish between different users and give API access only to registered ones.
 That's already a great achievement.

-Next up will be the database creation to save the tokens we received in this step and only give the specific merchant access to it.
+Next up will be a database creation to save the tokens we received in this last step and only give specific users access to it.
 And of course, we still need to improve our security with the help of Cloud functions.
 All of this will be tackled in a follow-up post.
 Stay tuned!